PanVidla/car-database-v2/README.md

 * CHANGE: Make the redirect towards the specific kind of engine after deleting a text, not to the overview.
 * CHANGE: Visually separate the Part details with headings to make it less cluttered.
 * CHANGE: Replace the text block with an insertable HTML snippet.
+* FIX: Entities that can be deleted using the is_deleted attribute shouldn't be visible anywhere.
 * FIX: Create a get method for the official name of an engine.
 * FIX: Remove the unit from the forced induction boost pressure column.
 * FIX: Make the dropdown menus appear above the nav, not under.